 James Williams, Director of Public Health at Medway Council says:

 “Tobacco addiction, being physically inactive, drinking alcohol to an excess, eating foods high in sugar and fat and being excessively overweight, can lead to early death and disability.
 This is because these negative lifestyle choices make it more likely we will have a stroke, develop heart disease, diabetes, cancer and lung diseases.
+The principle of operation of antibiotics is based on biological effects, in conditions where one type of organism or metabolic substances suppresses the life of another type (antibiosis), while the action is directed not at human tissues, but at the cells of pathogenic microorganisms.

 Although these issues can affect anyone, we know that people in our more disadvantaged communities are at greatest risk.